-The campaign went out upon various platforms across the county including billboards at the main Surrey train & bus stations, bus stops as well as appearing as interior and exterior advertising on Surrey buses.
-As such, the artwork needed to be manipulated, reorientated and resized according to the size and spec of each platform.
+The campaign went out upon various platforms across the county including billboards at the main Surrey train & bus stations, bus stops as well as appearing at Woking Pride, with many Surrey police staff wearing the t-shirt too.

-The advertising campaign ran for 4 weeks and was accompanied by further education in schools across the county.
+The advertising campaign ran for 4 weeks and was accompanied by further marketing activity in schools across the county.

 Surrey Police subsequently had the campaign appraised through independent market research with the following outcomes:

 ‘The campaign poster scored highest for being informative (94% agreeing) and educational (91% agreeing).
 75% found it thought-provoking and 65% agreed it was hard-hitting.
-79% of parents agreed that the campaign would encourage someone who suspected child abuse to report it.‘
+79% of people agreed that the campaign would encourage someone who suspected hate crime to report it.‘